-Tonsils are the pair of soft tissue organ (lymph nodes) located at the rear end of the throat (pharynx).
+Tonsils are the pair of soft tissue organs (lymph nodes) located at the rear end of the throat (pharynx).
 These are responsible for the production of lymphocytes which are essential for the human body to fight and deal with foreign bodies or infections.
-The inflammation of tonsils. i.e. Tonsillitis is usually caused by a viral infection, but, in some cases, it can result due to bacterial infection as well.
-A few of us tend to suffer from recurrent tonsillitis either due to the genetic tendency or due to a constant low immunity.
+The inflammation of the tonsils. i.e. Tonsillitis is usually caused by a viral infection, but, in some cases, it can result due to bacterial infection as well.
+A few of us tend to suffer from recurrent tonsillitis either due to a genetic tendency or due to a constant low immunity.
 Children are more commonly infected as compared to adults.

-Tonsils produce Lymphocytes (white blood cells), which are the fighter cells, responsible for forming a strong immune system and protect the human body from foreign invasion/infection.
+Tonsils produce Lymphocytes (white blood cells), which are the fighter cells, responsible for forming a strong immune system and protecting the human body from foreign invasion/infection.
 A few common symptoms of Tonsillitis are soreness in the throat, difficulty or pain in swallowing liquids (sometimes even solid food), change in the voice, bad breath, and fever.

-1. Smoothies: Smoothies made by using fresh yogurt with some fresh fruits, such as berries, banana, can help you obtain relief from tonsillitis.
+1. Smoothies: Smoothies made by using fresh yogurt with some fresh fruits, such as berries, bananas, can help you obtain relief from tonsillitis.
 Or, you may go for ice-creams (not too chilled) to soothe your throat.

 3. Fruits: Fruits are natural sources of antioxidants, vitamins, and minerals which can promote a good recovery from tonsillitis and boost your immunity.
 A few power fruits which should be included in your diet are listed here.

 - Bananas- Banana, being a soft fruit and always available at our home/ market, is a good supper food for tonsillitis.
 It offers you good amounts of nutrients and minerals, energy, and is easy to swallow.
-You can also make a homemade banana ice-cream and smoothie for kids to keep them full and energetic.
+You can also make a homemade banana ice cream and smoothie for kids to keep them full and energetic.

 4. Ginger & Honey: Honey and ginger offer a miraculous recovery from a sore throat.
 We all have used ginger and honey several times for treating dry cough, sore throat, and the scratching sensation in the throat.